 Hardware Architecture of Embedded System

+The Hardware Architecture of Embedded System defines the physical foundation upon which the entire Embedded System Architecture rests.
 The hardware components in an embedded system are carefully selected and integrated to meet the specific requirements of the target application, balancing factors such as performance, power consumption, and cost.
+Selecting the right silicon and peripheral set is a key step in embedded system design for smart products, where cost-optimised SoC choices directly affect product viability.
+Specialist embedded hardware development services cover schematic design, PCB layout, and BSP bring-up to realise these hardware architecture decisions in production.
 Some of the core components are:

 1. CPU: Embedded systems are built around a central processing unit (CPU), which serves as the brain of the system.
 This CPU is typically chosen based on factors such as power consumption, performance requirements, and cost considerations.
 Microcontrollers and system-on-chip (SoC) designs are commonly employed in embedded systems due to their compact size, low power consumption, and integration of peripheral components.